What is Duty Free Shopping?

 - Electronics, Cameras, Binoculars, etc.

-- Look for goods that are made in the United States, Mexico, Chile and Costa Rica or other countries that are part of an international trade agreement such as NAFTA.
+- Look for goods that are made in the United States, Mexico, Chile and Costa Rica or other countries that are part of an international trade agreement such as the USMCA.
 Goods produced in these countries often have lower, or no duties at all.

 - Make sure you know your license plate number before you go into the store.
 You will need it to make your purchases